developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 <font color="red"><b>Important:</b> An SSL Certificate is required from a third-party certificate authority (CA), such as Verisign or Thawte, for production environments.
 Any self-signed certificate or one issued by a non third-party CA will not work.
 The .pfx certificate must contain the complete certificate chain, including intermediate certificates.</font>
 -->
 ###Version History
-* **Device Tracker 2.3.1 -** New support for Self-Signed Certificates to help simplify deployment of product demos and trials.
+* **Device Tracker 2.3.1 -** Self-signed certificates are now supported to help simplify deployment of product demos and trials.

 ##System Requirements
 This section provides the server and device requirements.
 Device Tracker supports a maximum of 500 devices per installation.